 RISE Fellows join the program via two tracks:

 - Career Track: New Sector works with partner organizations in Chicago and the Twin Cities to recruit and match Fellows with entry level full-time job placements at mission-driven organizations.
 Fellows are hired as regular employees of the partner organization and work full time while participating in the above Fellowship program elements.
 Organizations are charged for the placement and development of Fellows, so Fellows generally take a short-term pay cut for the long-term pay-off of investment in their career!

 - Professional Development Track: Individuals already working full-time in the non-profit/social impact sector may apply for the program, or organizations may work with New Sector to have their early career professionals participate in the above Fellowship program elements without job placements.
 Candidates can be located anywhere.

 Check Out Open Fellowship Positions

-Fellows matched between now and January 1, 2021 will begin working in their new jobs as soon as they are able, and join New Sector for professional development through the 2021 RISE Fellowship.
-Please apply directly to New Sector for any roles listed below by clicking here.
+Stay tuned for applications to the 2022 RISE Fellowship!
+Fellows matched between now and January 1, 2022 will begin working in their new jobs as soon as they are able, and join New Sector for professional development through the 2022 RISE Fellowship.

 Become a Fellow

 RISE Fellows bring the design-thinking process to their work at mission-driven organizations.
-Applications for the Professional Development track are due Monday, January 11th!
-Note that we make job placements as they are available, so you can still apply for the Career Track, but it is harder for us to match after December 15th!
+Note that we make job placements as they are available.

 “The most valuable part of my fellowship experience was the holistic set of skills and knowledge for success both in life and professionally.
 New Sector gave me important skills that are otherwise difficult to learn such as managing up and general successful practices for working within an organization.
 Additionally, it has given me a compass to guide me in thinking about how I can make the work that I do more impactful."